Modern Foreign Languages (MFL) at Copeland Road

 The long term plan for MFL is below as well as the National Curriculum.
 There may be changes to the long term plan as we continue to recover our curriculum after National lockdowns.

-If you require any further information about Modern Foreign Languages at our school, please contact Miss Tomlinson via the school office.
+If you require any further information about Modern Foreign Languages at our school, please contact Miss Crawford via the school office.